Security

 How We Protect Your Financial Data

-TL;DR: Bank Statement Parser makes zero network calls, redacts PII by default, hardens XML parsing against XXE attacks, and ships with SHA-256 hash-locked dependencies and a CycloneDX SBOM.
+TL;DR: Bank Statement Parser processes all data locally, redacts PII by default, hardens XML parsing against XXE attacks, runs LLMs locally via Ollama, and ships with SHA-256 hash-locked dependencies and a CycloneDX SBOM.

 Security by Design